eLearning typically requires 40% to 60% less employee time than learning the same material in a traditional classroom setting (Brandon Hall Study).

 - AR and VR simulators.

 And last, but not least you can also encourage your learners to help each other out.
-For example, one of our clients has asked us to build features that will support mentorship and peer material sharing in his LMS.
+For example, one of our clients has asked us to build an eLearning website with features that will support mentorship and peer material sharing in his LMS.
 So now newbies can consult with more seasoned professionals and use their materials for study and work.

 Your users can interact with each other on your website in the following ways: